bakanaouji/multi-armed-bandit/README.md

 * show_log: Whether to graph output using matplotlib.pyplot.
 Defaults to False.
 * summarize_log: Whether to calculate mean values of output and save it to csv file.

-Options can be used lile follows
+Options can be used like follows

 ```
 $ python run_ts_gaussian.py --exp_num=100 --save_log